Saturday, July 17, 2021

 • There are at least 5 major Satanic religions.
 I’m subtracting those – if Satan exists, he is the antithesis of God, so why would I want to worship him?
 And if he doesn’t exist... why would I want to worship him?

 • Let’s eliminate religions that have come along recently.
-By that I don’t mean when their current organization was set up.
-I’m talking about the teachings their religion is founded on.
-Scientology was founded on some principles written on a bar napkin.
+By that I mean their teachings, not when their current organization was set up.
+Scientology was founded on some principles written on a bar napkin in the 1940s.
 Mormonism is founded on some supposed gold plates that didn’t come to light until the 1830s.
-Wouldn’t God, if He exists, have taught humankind from the beginning or nearly the beginning of human life how to have a relationship with Him?
+In both cases, some of those principles conflict with the proven principles laid out in the Bible thousands of years ago.
+Wouldn’t God, if He exists, have taught humankind from nearly the beginning of human life how to have a relationship with Him?
 Wouldn’t such guidelines have been written down, and wouldn’t such writings have 1., substantial proof of age, 2., widespread availability?
 That eliminates pretty much all the Neo-pagan and New Age religions.

 • Can we safely rule out any religion that glorifies a particular individual?
 No one is so great, so above the rest of us that he deserves adoration.
 That rules out the cults that formed around Jim Jones, David Koresh, Bagwan Rajneesh, Sun Myung Moon, and Marshall Applewhite.
 It should also eliminate religions that claim divinity or near-divinity for individuals like Muhammad.
-Ellen G. White, one of the founders of modern Seventh Day Adventists, is virtually revered by some adherents.
+Ellen G. White, one of the founders of modern Seventh Day Adventists, is revered so highly by some of her adherents as to be tantamount to worship.
 Joseph Smith, the founder of Mormonism, claimed to be inspired, and his followers seem to agree with the claim, based on no proof whatsoever.
-The philosopher Siddhartha Gautama came to be known as the Buddha, a title that implies he had reached perfection, and millions worship images of the man.
+The philosopher Siddhartha Gautama came to be known as the Buddha, a title that implies he reached perfection, and millions worship images of the man.

-What about religions whose practices contradict their own messages?
+What about religions whose practices contradict God's message?
 With some religions you can recognize the lies and contradictions within minutes.

 Here are a couple obvious examples: